ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

     - `Mock`: Spy + returns a specific implementation for a certain input
     - `Stub`: Spy + returns a default implementation independent of the input parameters.

 8. Try to make expectations as specific as possible.
 If you expect a specific result, compare to this result and do not compare to the absence of some arbitrary other value.
-This ensures that no faulty values you didn't expect can sneak in the code base without the tests failing.
+This ensures that no faulty values you didn't expect can sneak in the codebase without the tests failing.
 For example :code:`toBe(5)` is better than :code:`not.toBeUndefined()`, which would also pass if the value wrongly changes to 6.

 9. When expecting results use :code:`expect` for client tests.
 That call **must** be followed by another assertion statement like :code:`toBe(true)`.
 It is best practice to use more specific expect statements rather than always expecting boolean values.
 It is also recommended to extract as much as possible from the `expect` statement.